 Types of Visits

-Real-time video visiting at designated Institutions and Fire Camps is a safe way for incarcerated people to see and speak with their loved ones.
+Real-time video visiting at Institutions and Fire Camps is a safe way for incarcerated people to see and speak with their loved ones.
 To maintain order and to ensure safety, rules established in California Code of Regulations, Title 15, Article 7, Visiting, still apply during all video visits with these exception:

 - No dress code color restrictions.